ahromis/swarm-splunk/README.md

 # swarm-splunk

-A set of compose files to run Splunk using Docker Swarm.
+A set of Docker Compose files to run Splunk using Docker Swarm.

 ## Usage